Employment Lawyers Representing Los Angeles Workers

 Quid Pro Quo Harassment

 Quid pro quo harassment is prohibited under federal Title VII of the Civil Rights Act of 1964, as well as the California Fair Employment and Housing Act (FEHA).
 Title VII only applies to employers that have a minimum of 15 employees, and it caps damages based on the size of the employer.
 In most cases, a California employee has more protection under FEHA.

-Quid pro quo harassment may involve unwelcome sexual advances, propositions, and inappropriate talk of sex by a figure at work who has some authority over you.
+Quid pro quo harassment may involve unwelcome sexual advances, propositions and inappropriate talks about sex by someone at work who has some authority over you.
 It generally cannot be perpetrated by a coworker; for the most part, it is committed by a supervisor or manager.
 It can be couched as a threat or an offer.
 For example, if your supervisor threatens to terminate you if you do not give him a blowjob, this is one kind of quid pro quo sexual harassment.
 Moreover, if the CEO hints that he will put in a good word for you to be promoted if you will sleep with him, this is also quid pro quo harassment.